Unknown-6666/geo-code/BOT_DOCUMENTATION.md

 1. Use the `/sync_commands` command in Discord (bot owner only)
 2. Or run `!sync_guild` in a specific server to sync only to that server

+### Clearing Commands

+If you need to clear all slash commands from all servers (for maintenance or troubleshooting):

+1. Use the `/clear_commands` command in Discord (bot owner only)
+2. Or run `!clear_commands` as a traditional prefix command

+Both commands will ask for confirmation before proceeding, as this action will remove all slash commands until you sync them again.
+After clearing commands, use `!sync_commands` or `/sync_commands` to restore them.

 ---